 Eat like the civilized boss babe you want to become.
-There is surprisingly little information out there on the link between posture and the gut but intuitively we know that eating while slouched over, isn’t doing our digestion any favors.
+There isn’t a lot of information out there on the link between posture and the gut but intuitively we know that eating when you’re slouched over, isn’t doing you or your digestion any favors.
 Gut health specialist Eve Kalinik believes that when we eat slouched over, we impede the process of peristalsis – the movement of food through the gut.
 But do we need an expert to tell us that eating at a table (if not all the time then most of the time), is better for us?
 It’s not just your gut health but your self-confidence too that can get a boost from eating at a table.

 If you’re used to eating a meal in 5-minutes, chewing more might not feel natural to you.
 With repeated practice though, it will become your new normal.
 A general recommendation is to chew each bite 30 times but if you don’t want to count, think of the consistency of a smoothie and try to chew each bite down to that texture.

 Pause for 30 seconds to a minute between every few bites.
 If you think about it, pausing between bites is something we naturally do when we share conversations with our meals.
-While eating alone, you can mimic this habit by taking a break between every few bites.
-Eating slower helps you feel the cues that you’re full sooner and help you to avoid digestive problems like heartburn.
+While eating alone, you’ll mimic this habit when you take a break between every few bites.
+Slower eating helps you notice the cues that you’re full sooner and will help you to avoid digestive problems like heartburn.

-Doing things like using real plates and utensils, artfully arranging your food on the plate, and even setting the table will elevate your dining experience.
-As they say, it’s the little things… and these little touches say something profound: that you’re worth the effort.
+Using real plates and utensils and setting the table will elevate your dining experience.
+As they say, it’s the little things!
+Something else I love (although I’m no pro at it yet), is artfully arranging the food on the plate… as a chef would.
+These little touches say something profound: that you’re worth the effort.
 Yes, Queen!

-Gratitude helps you savor your food and to use more of your senses when you eat.
+Gratitude lets you focus and helps you savor your food to use more of your senses when you eat.
 As you’re eating, appreciate the color of those blueberries.
 Be curious about the texture of your bread.
 Be grateful and you’ll be more present, which is the point of mindful eating.